fgacenga/2018-10-02-usq/index.md

   <div class="row">
     <div class="col-md-4">
       <h4 id="shell-windows">Windows</h4>
       We will supply participants access to a VM running Linux.
 For Windows computers please install PuTTY.
 PuTTY is an SSH and telnet client.
-Install from <a href="http://www.putty.org/">installer</a> or or if using a USQ computer from within USQ install from:<a href="https://kace.usq.edu.au/userui/software_detail.php?ID=452">installer</a>.This will provide you with both Git and Bash in the Git Bash program.</p>
+Install from <a href="http://www.putty.org/">PuTTY installer</a> or or if using a USQ computer from within USQ install from:<a href="https://kace.usq.edu.au/userui/software_detail.php?ID=452">USQ KACE</a>.This will provide you with both Git and Bash in the Git Bash program.

     </div>